MY ENCOUNTER WITH A GRIMALKIN

 I grabbed and activated my digital recorder.
 I sat on the couch while she sat on the floor beneath me, her tail flailing and flicking as her myriad companions looked on.
 Her melodic Celtic timbre emphasized each word.
 She even added quotes, proverbs, and sayings.

 Hours flew by.
 At the stroke of midnight, my drapes parted and my sliding glass door opened on its own.
-Cailleach and her clowder dashed out and vanished into the dark.
+Cailly and her clowder dashed out and vanished into the dark.
 The door closed and latched.
 "I don't believe this!"
 I shouted out.
 I grabbed my recorder.
 Just static and my shallow breathing with occasional Mmm, hmms, uh huhs and ah, ha's.
 I never saw her again.

 A month or so later, I got a white 8 x 10 envelope.
-Inside, there was a portrait of a radiant cat sitting on a hill of skulls, along with a photo of the striking, dark-haired artist from Block Island, RI named Valerie Candelaria.
+Inside, there was a portrait of a radiant cat sitting on a hill of skulls, along with a photo of the striking, dark-haired artist from Block Island, RI named Valeria Candelaria.

-Two days later, I began my short story collection, endeavoring to remember all of Cailleach's yarns on my desk top while attempting to maintain her intensity and using my own words.
+Two days later, I began my short story collection, endeavoring to remember all of Cailly's yarns on my desk top while attempting to maintain her intensity and using my own words.
 I added my version of Valerie's tale and featured it as the first story.
 I even incorporated an altered image of Valerie's painting on the cover - with her permission, of course.

 Comments